-After 44 years of leading the Kistler Center, Jennifer Kistler transitioned in August of 2022 from her role as executive director to one of a consulting nature, providing support as needed.
-In addition, she continues to use her skills as a registered nurse to provide education and assistance to Kistler Center staff and families.
+After 44 years leading the Kistler Center, Jennifer Kistler transitioned in 2022 from her role as executive director to one in which she utilized her skills as a registered nurse in the Community Employment Supports (CES) Waiver program.
+In this role, she provided education and assistance to Kistler Center staff and families while monitoring medication management plans and procedures for those served in the program.

 Gregory’s sister and Michelle’s mother, Jennifer decided to become a registered nurse after Michelle was born with spina bifida, adding to the need for specialized care in her family.